How Does Alcohol Affect the Blood?

 This is down to the fact that alcohol prevents the liver from producing glucose, which will trigger the body to utilise stored glycogen.
 To compensate through this process, the body will secrete insulin, resulting in low, unhealthy blood sugar levels.

-Again, returning to the question of ‘how does alcohol affect the blood?’, if alcohol is abused over a prolonged period of time, the organic capabilities of insulin, to lower high blood sugar levels alone will weaken, increasing the risk of developing type 2 diabetes.
+Again, returning to the question of ‘how does alcohol affect the blood?’, if alcohol is abused over a prolonged period, the organic capabilities of insulin, to lower high blood sugar levels alone will weaken, increasing the risk of developing type 2 diabetes.

-Diabetes is a common side effect of chronic pancreatitis, a disease synonymous amongst heavy drinkers, showcasing the dangerous link between alcohol and blood.
+Diabetes is a common side effect of chronic pancreatitis, a disease synonymous with heavy drinkers, showcasing the dangerous link between alcohol and blood.

 Also considering the dangerous link between alcohol and blood, binge drinking can prompt the pancreas to release insulin in dangerous quantities.
 In turn, excessive insulin levels will lower the body’s blood sugar levels to an unhealthy, dangerous status, posing the risk of developing a condition known as hypoglycaemia, carrying symptoms of sleepiness and dizziness.